Saumya4321/music-player-app/README.md

-# Floating YouTube Music Player
+# Floating YouTube Video Player

 A minimalist, floating desktop music player built using Electron, allowing you to search and play embeddable YouTube videos in a distraction-free window.